Coffee in world cultures: Peru

+Venezuela

 North America

 Although Canada consumes more coffee than the United States, the populations of both countries enjoy quick, fast, and sugary consumptions of coffee.
 Both are dominated by coffee chains (e.g. Tim Horton's and Starbucks), yet have different coffee cultures from region to region.
-For example, the Northeastern U.S. mostly wants fast coffee (e.g. Dunkin Donuts "Everybody runs on Dunkin" slogan).
-While places like Portland, OR and San Francisco, CA have developed a more hipster-esque style café-roaster coffee culture.
+For example, the Northeastern U.S. mostly wants fast coffee (e.g. Dunkin Donuts' "Everybody runs on Dunkin" slogan), while places like Portland, Oregon, and San Francisco, California, have developed a more hipster-esque style café-roaster coffee culture.

 East Asia

 Coffee culture is a relatively new, yet large phenomenon in East Asia.
 Coffee shops, both Starbucks and smaller businesses, have been growing exponentially in urban areas.
 The most popular coffee shops are those in which tradition has blended with the new surge of coffee culture.

+China

 Japan

 Japanese coffee culture has been able to blend that of North American coffee culture and Japanese tea culture.
 While the country does have its fast coffee pickups in the major cities, it is also developing coffee shops similar to those of traditional tea shops.
 These coffee shops are very trendy, with latte designs and popular Japanese culture; however, they also try to preserve the politeness and methods of old Japanese tea serving.